metio/terraform-provider-k8s/docs/data-sources/tests_testkube_io_test_suite_v3_manifest.md

 Optional:

 - `delay` (String) delay duration in time units
-- `execution_request` (Attributes) TestSuiteStepExecutionRequest contains parameters to be used by the executions.These fields will be passed to the execution when a Test Suite is queued for execution.TestSuiteStepExecutionRequest parameters have the highest priority.
-They override thevalues coming from Test Suites, Tests, and Test Executions. (see [below for nested schema](#nestedatt--spec--before--execute--execution_request))
+- `execution_request` (Attributes) TestSuiteStepExecutionRequest contains parameters to be used by the executions.
+These fields will be passed to the execution when a Test Suite is queued for execution.
+TestSuiteStepExecutionRequest parameters have the highest priority.
+They override the values coming from Test Suites, Tests, and Test Executions. (see [below for nested schema](#nestedatt--spec--before--execute--execution_request))
 - `test` (String) object name

 <a id="nestedatt--spec--before--execute--execution_request"></a>